 However, strip clubs aside, nightclubs can be just as bad.
 There are places all over Croatia that are notorious for overcharging tourists, so make sure to always check the bill before you pay it.
 Try sticking to venues with good reviews if you don’t want to get overcharged or even worse, spiked.
 Yes, spiking is a thing in Croatian nightclubs, so avoid drinks from strangers and don’t leave yours’ unattended.

 When visiting beaches in Croatia, always be vigilant, as they are popular spots for pickpockets and small-time thieves.
 The best way to avoid being robbed is by leaving your valuables at your apartment before visiting the beach or just going with a friend to keep watch while you go inside the sea.

 Another thing to avoid in Croatia, are political gatherings and demonstrations, as these can get quite violent.

 Moving to a foreign country is always a hassle, but it doesn’t have to be.
-With the help of Fantastic Removals, you’ll be able to focus on what’s important, while we take care of moving all of your belongings for you!
+With the help of Fantastic Removals, one of the leading removals companies in London, you’ll be able to focus on what’s important, while we take care of moving all of your belongings for you!